--The zero degree longitude is known as the Greenwich Meridian.

--It acquires its name from Greenwich, the place where the Royal British Observatory is situated and through which this line passes.

--Time is calculated worldwide based on the Greenwich Line.

--Hence this line is also known as the prime meridian.

--The local time at the prime meridian is known as the Greenwich Mean Time.

--Based on the Greenwich Meridian, the world is divided into 24 zones, each with a time difference of one hour.

--These are known as time zones.
+- -The zero degree longitude is known as the Greenwich Meridian. - -Time is calculated worldwide based on the Greenwich Line. - -Hence this line is also known as the prime meridian. - -The local time at the prime meridian is known as the Greenwich Mean Time. - -Based on the Greenwich Meridian, the world is divided into 24 zones, each with a time difference of one hour. - -These are known as time zones.

-What would be the longitudinal extent of each time zone? - 15°